 Graduate students who are U.S. citizens or eligible non-citizens may use federal student loans to help finance their doctoral studies.
 No grants, assistantships or fellowships are available through Spalding University.

 Federal student loans for graduate students are available to most U.S. citizens unless they have defaulted on previous student loans or have reached the lifetime limit.
 (See www.fafsagov for a discussion of the limits.)
-Full-time graduate students are usually eligible to borrow up to about $20,000 per year (2 semesters per year).
+Full-time graduate students are usually eligible to borrow up to $20,500 per year (usually split between 2 semesters per year).
 Click here for more information.

 Prospective students who are interested in financial aid though student loans must submit FAFSA (Free Application for Federal Student Aid) form.
 The form is available at www.fafsa.gov.
 The Spalding University school code is 001960.